Frequently Asked Questions

 What do you charge and how do I pay?

 We charge $30 new patients and $25 for most other visits.
-We charge $40 for a physical, $60 for a women’s health exam (pap testing), $70 for a pap sear with STI testing.
-Most medications cost $15 - $30 and birth control pills cost $15 - $20.
+We charge $40 for a physical, $70 for a women’s health exam (pap testing), $80 for a pap sear with STI testing (Gon/Chl).
+Most medications cost $15 - $30 and birth control pills cost $15.
 Immunizations vary- Hepatitis B- $60, MMR (Measles, Mumps, Rubella) $45, TB skin test $15, Tdap $45.
-We perfer to charge your bursar account for your visit; but we do accept cash.
+We can charge your bursar account (students) or accept credit/debit, cash, or checks.

 Where are you located?